Support for Caregivers

 The number of local support groups is growing, but still doesn’t begin to meet the need.
 AFTD sponsors telephone support groups for caregivers who are not able to access a face to face group.

 The small groups meet monthly via a toll-free conference call and led by experienced facilitators.
-Each group has a slightly different focus based on the main area of challenge for the caregiver: language and communication symptoms, behavioral symptoms, or people caring for a spouse/partner who have children at home.
+Each group has a slightly different focus based on the main area of challenge for the caregiver: language and communication symptoms, behavioral symptoms, people caring for a spouse/partner who have children at home, those caring for a loved one with FTD/ALS and a men’s caregiver group.

 For more information about one of the phone support groups contact AFTD’s HelpLine at firstname.lastname@example.org or 866-507-7222.